-- Coverage does not depend on the number of test cases. - Minimizing test suite size is not the goal. - Small test cases make failure diagnosis easier. - But, a failing test case in $\rm T_2$ gives more information for fault localization than a failing test case in $\rm T_1$
+- Minimizing test suite size is not the goal. - Small test cases make failure diagnosis easier. - But, a failing test case in T_2 gives more information for fault localization than a failing test case in T_1

 Complete Statement Coverage

 - Complete statement coverage may not imply executing all branches in a program.

 - Example:

 - Suppose block F were missing

 - But, statement adequacy would not require false branch from D to L

 - T3 = {" ", "+%0D+%4J"}

 - 100% statement coverage

 - No false branch from D